 1. Build Trust

 The first step towards constructive feedback is establishing trust with your team.
-You need to make them feel that they can connect with you and communicate about everything.
+It would help if you made them feel that they can connect with you and communicate about everything.
 For instance, if they want to talk about their work or their requirements or an unfulfilling job role, they should be able to.
 It will help you improve your relationship and make it open and inclusive.

-When offering feedback, this kind of relationship will help increase trust and will let employees be aware that you have their best interests in mind.
-It will also help them realize that you believe in them, and open more channels of communication.
+When offering feedback, this kind of relationship will help increase trust and let employees know that you have their best interests in mind.
+It will also help them realize that you believe in them and open more communication channels.

 2. Offer Balanced Feedback

-When you are offering feedback to a team member on their performance, you need to take a balanced approach.
-It is important you talk about both the positive and negative.
+When you offer feedback to a team member on their performance, you need to take a balanced approach.
+It would be best if you talked about both the positive and negative.

-In some cases, where you want things to be added, you simply need to say that the work looks good, but you need something extra.
+In some cases, where you want things to be added, you need to say that the work looks good, but you need something extra.
 It makes up for the encouragement and gives them feedback on what they overlooked.
-It is important you align the goals for the two of you, and build your criticism on the work, not the person.
+You must align the goals for the two of you and build your criticism on the work, not the person.

 3. Give Them Room to Speak

 What you see may not always be the correct perspective.
 There are things that you might have overlooked.
-That’s why it’s important you give others space to convey what they need to say.
-Allow them to speak so they can tell you why they did what they did.
+That’s why you must give others space to convey what they need to say.
+Allow them to speak to tell you why they did what they did.

-Instead of over analyzing and interpreting the situation, observe, understand, and then talk.
+Instead of overanalyzing and interpreting the situation, observe, understand, and talk.
 This will encourage people to connect with you and discuss different points.
 It will also help them be aware of what you expect and why.
-They will also understand why you are voicing your concern, and what has led to you such an observation.
+They will also understand why you are voicing your concern and what has led to such an observation.

-It should be specific and to-the-point.
+It should be specific and to the point.
 When offering feedback, make sure you don’t point out personality traits or criticize the person.
-You should always make it a point to offer feedback about the situation itself.
+It would help if you always made it a point to provide feedback about the situation itself.

 Steps to Observe for Feedback

-It is a step-by-step process, which allows you to ensure smooth sailing from preparation to offering feedback.
+It is a step-by-step process that allows you to ensure smooth sailing from preparation to offering feedback.

 1. Preparation is a Must

 The first step is to prepare for feedback.
-You need to observe and then make your points on what exactly you want to talk about.
-Don’t start immediately, especially before you are aware of what you’re going to talk about or with who.
+You need to observe and then make your points on what you want to talk about.
+Don’t start immediately, especially before you are aware of what you’re talking about or with who.

 Prepare for the questions you might be asked about the feedback you are offering.
-Prepare your own questions, and be prepared to hear answers.
-Don’t listen to answer, listen because you want to know.
+Prepare your questions, and be prepared to hear answers.
+Don’t listen to the answer; listen because you want to know.
 Every bit of offering feedback depends on the amount of preparation you have put in.

 2. Set the Tone

-When you are offering feedback, pay clear attention to the tone in which you are communicating your points.
-The second step is to set the tone for the feedback as well as the conversation.
+When you are offering feedback, pay clear attention to the tone in which you communicate your points.
+The second step is to set the tone for the feedback and the conversation.

-You need to be more appreciative of your team member’s efforts, and make sure you let them on that the main reason for feedback is to appreciate them and offer them motivation to do better.
-It is not about pointing out the negatives, it is about improvement.
+It would be best if you were more appreciative of your team member’s efforts and let them know that the main reason for feedback is to appreciate them and offer them motivation to do better.
+It is not about pointing out the negatives; it is about improvement.

 3. Communicate Your Observations

-You also need to tell them what areas they might want to work on and what areas you feel they still lack depth in.
-The idea is to present to them their good and bad as an outsider and a mentor, and make them feel that ideas are welcome and workable.
+It would help to tell them what areas they might want to work on and what areas you feel they still lack depth in.
+The idea is to present their good and bad as an outsider and a mentor and make them feel that ideas are welcome and workable.

 4. Resolve their Concerns

-When a team member does not perform as well, there has to be a reason.
-It is important to understand their concerns and also the issues they have been facing.
-You need to deal with that respectfully.
+There has to be a reason why a team member does not perform as well.
+It is essential to understand their concerns and the issues they have been facing.
+It would help if you dealt with that respectfully.

-Only when you identify the problem, will you be able to solve it for them.
-If they have a slightly different opinion, listen to it before you share a disagreement.
+Only when you identify the problem will you be able to solve it for them.
+If they have a slightly different opinion, listen to it before sharing a disagreement.
 Be a mentor, not just a manager.

-As a mentor, your team’s motivation level and performance depends on you.
-Along with leading your team towards victory, you should also make sure you offer them necessary feedback and tell them where they’re going wrong.
+As a mentor, your team’s motivation level and performance depend on you.
+Along with leading your team toward victory, you should also make sure you offer them the necessary feedback and tell them where they’re going wrong.

-Always make sure to offer feedback that is constructive and essential so that they are ready to listen to it and actually incorporate it.
-Balance the positive feedback with the negative, so that it actually makes team members want to take the next step.
+Always make sure to offer constructive and essential feedback so that they are ready to listen to it and incorporate it.
+Balance the positive feedback with the negative to make team members want to take the next step.